MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 .. tip:: **Logging in as frum**

-    * To access the frum account your ssh key will need to be added to frum authorised keys (contact Rich Gilham).
+    * To access the frum account your ssh key will need to be added to frum authorised keys.
     * When logged in to your linux desktop run ``ssh -Y frum@localhost`` and this will log you in as frum.
       At this point you will be in UMDIR on the platform SPICE.
 You can then access frum on other machines via ssh -Y <HOSTNAME>.
     * Apart from on SPICE the frum home directories and UMDIR are separate.
 XCE/F share the same UMDIR and the UMDIR on XCS is kept in sync with this one.